Aliases for HAL Gene

 GeneCards Summary for HAL Gene

 HAL (Histidine Ammonia-Lyase) is a Protein Coding gene.
 Diseases associated with HAL include Histidinemia and Histidine Metabolism Disease.
-Among its related pathways are Histidine metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Histidine metabolism.
 GO annotations related to this gene include histidine ammonia-lyase activity and ammonia-lyase activity.